 Taxation of Trusts and their Beneficiaries

 A trust must use a calendar year.
-If the trust has taxable income or gross income of $600 or more, then it must file Form 1041, U.S. Income Tax Return for Estates and Trusts and may also have to make estimated tax payments.
+If the trust has taxable income or gross income of $600 or more, or if any of the beneficiaries are non-resident aliens, then it must file Form 1041, U.S. Income Tax Return for Estates and Trusts and may also have to make estimated tax payments.

-A simple trust is one that is required to distribute all of its income and no amount is paid or set aside for charitable contributions.
+A simple trust is required to distribute all its income, and no amount is paid or set aside for charitable contributions.
 Otherwise, the trust is a complex trust.
 Capital gains, under most state laws and trust documents, are allocated to corpus.

 The complexity of trust taxation arises because of several factors: